-Ms. Valenti has experience representing companies in all stages of patent litigation, from pre-suit investigation through trial and appeal.
-Some of her recent engagements include:
+Alexandra has experience representing clients in all stages of patent litigation, from pre-suit investigation through trial and appeal.

-Ms. Valenti has an active pro bono practice.
-She recently led a team that submitted an amicus brief to the Supreme Court of Ohio on behalf of the Joyful Heart Foundation, an organization committed to healing, education and advocacy on behalf of victims of sexual assault.
-The Court agreed with the positions taken by Joyful Heart in its brief, and overturned a decision dismissing rape and kidnapping charges against an alleged serial rapist based on pre-indictment delay.
+Alexandra also led a team that submitted an amicus brief to the Supreme Court of Ohio on behalf of the Joyful Heart Foundation, an organization committed to healing, education, and advocacy on behalf of victims of sexual assault.
+The court agreed with the positions taken by Joyful Heart in its brief, and overturned a decision dismissing rape and kidnapping charges against an alleged serial rapist based on pre-indictment delay.

-In 2016, Ms. Valenti gained significant trial experience during a six-month secondment with the Kings County (Brooklyn) District Attorney’s Office, where she served as an assistant district attorney.
-During this time, she prosecuted numerous felony cases on behalf of the state of New York, including a bench trial, a jury trial and several hearings.
-In other work with the Kings County District Attorney’s Office, Ms. Valenti successfully briefed and argued an appeal before the New York Supreme Court Appellate Division, Second Judicial Department, ensuring a criminal defendant convicted of robbery remained in prison.
+In 2016, Alexandra gained significant trial experience during a six-month secondment with the Kings County (Brooklyn) District Attorney’s Office, where she served as an assistant district attorney.
+During this time, she prosecuted numerous felony cases on behalf of the state of New York, including a bench trial, a jury trial, and several hearings.
+In other work with the Kings County District Attorney’s Office, Alexandra successfully briefed and argued an appeal before the New York Supreme Court Appellate Division, Second Judicial Department, ensuring a criminal defendant convicted of robbery remained in prison.

-Ms. Valenti is a member of the Hon.
-William C. Conner Inn of Court and the New York Intellectual Property Law Association (NYIPLA).
-She is also a member of the Manhattan Institute’s Young Leaders Circle.
+Alexandra is a member of the Honorable William C. Conner Inn of Court and the New York Intellectual Property Law Association (NYIPLA).

-Prior to joining Goodwin, Ms. Valenti was a legislative aide for Rep. Peter T. King (NY) in the U.S. House of Representatives.
+Prior to law school, Alexandra was a legislative aide for former Representative Peter T. King (NY) in the US House of Representatives.